camillevalat/Abcd5-website/README.md

 In our quest to decode the impact of English in the cinematic universe, we stumbled upon a narrative full of twists and turns.
 Our initial findings painted a straightforward story: English boosts movie scores.
 But when we zoomed into the world of genres, the plot thickened.

 So, what's our final take on the script of language in movies?
 While English can be a star performer, lighting up the screen for certain genres, it's not a universal script for success.
-Take 'Monster' movies, where English roars with a strong positive correlation of 0.88.
+Take 'Monster' movies, where English comes with a strong positive correlation of 0.88.
 Here, English might be your ticket to blockbuster status.
-But flip the script to 'Indie' or 'Bollywood', and you'll find a starkly different tale, with significant negative correlations (r= -0.57 and r= -0.52).
+But flip the script to 'Indie' or 'Bollywood', and you'll find a different tale, with significant negative correlations (r= -0.57 and r= -0.52).
 In these realms, relying on English might not be the best directorial choice.

 Our advice to the filmmakers of tomorrow: know your genre, know your audience.
 English can be a powerful tool, but it's not the only one in your cinematic toolbox.
-The key to a hit movie?
-It's knowing when to speak the language of your audience, in every sense of the word.

 ---